This fact sheet is supported by:

 Who is responsible for wellbeing at BAE Systems?

-We have a centralised mental health at work strategy and cross-Company wellbeing initiatives and programmes, which are underpinned by individual market/Business wellbeing strategies and programmes.
+We have a Wellbeing Strategy and cross-Company wellbeing initiatives and programmes, which are underpinned by individual market/Business wellbeing strategies and programmes.
 Our ESG, Culture and Business Transformation Director is our Executive Committee champion for wellbeing and she actively supports the programme.

 Since wellbeing at work incorporates a number of aspects, there are a number of Policies within our Operational Framework that contribute to its active management in the organisation, each of which defines Line Leaders’ responsibilities for key actions.
 These Policies and respective programmes are overseen by the Executive Committee, Environmental, Social and Governance Committee and Remuneration Committee.
 The Policies include: